benjamin-thomas/blog/content/post/i3-dev-setup-on-ubuntu-1804.md

 tags: [Ubuntu, OS]
 ---

-Just a note to self, nothing interestring
+Just a note to self, nothing interesting

 ## 1. Install LVM on LUKS